 As a result of operational challenges in Mexico, our focus in 2007 was to simplify the Mexican operations and improve their financial results.
 We transferred certain customers or programs from Mexico to our manufacturing facilities in Asia and disengaged from certain other customers that were adding to the complexity of our Mexican operations.
 In addition, several customers chose to disengage business from us.
 As a result of the transfers out of Mexico, we reduced our inventory parts complexity, consolidated the number of warehouses and reduced our headcount.
 We integrated the enterprise systems and implemented new software tools to drive best practices at this site for supply chain and materials management.
 Operationally, we made progress in quality, delivery and productivity in Mexico, resulting in improved customer satisfaction levels in each quarter of 2007.
 Mexico's operating losses, calculated as gross profit less SG&A, for 2007 were \$52 million compared to \$76 million in 2006.
 Operating losses for the fourth quarter of 2007 of \$4 million were the lowest in two years and were reduced sequentially from \$10 million in the third quarter of 2007, primarily due to the impact of seasonally higher revenue in the fourth quarter and improved cost productivity.
 Operating losses have improved steadily from 2006 and the first half of 2007 primarily due to lower infrastructure costs and increased operational efficiencies due to process improvements.
-Operating losses for 2006 reflected the impact of lower demand in the latter half of 2006 and a \$34 million net inventory charge.
-We made steady progress in Mexico throughout 2007, despite the lower annual revenue, and we intend to drive further improvements through additional headcount reductions and consolidation of manufacturing capacity.
+Operating losses for 2006 reflected the impact of lower demand in the latter half of 2008 and \$34 million net inventory charge.
+We made steady progress in Mexico through additional headcount reductions and consolidation of manufacturing capacity.
 Based on the operational and financial improvements made to date, we believe the operations in Mexico have now stabilized and based on the current demand environment, we expect improved financial results in 2008.
-During this transition
+During this transitional year, we were able to win new business in Mexico and we will continue our efforts to attract n